Brittany: Immigration of the Britons

-Toward the end of the 4th century, the Britons of Domnonée (modern Devon and Cornwall) on the South-Western peninsula of Great Britain began to emigrate to Armorica, which is why the Breton language is more closely related to recorded Cornish.
+Towards the end of the 4th century, the Britons of Domnonée (modern Devon and Cornwall) on the South-Western peninsula of Great Britain began to emigrate to Armorica, (Note: Leon Fleuriot's primarily linguistic researches in Les Origines de la Bretagne, emphasizes instead the broader influx of Britons into Roman Gaul that preceded the fifth-century collapse of Roman power.) which is why the Breton language is more closely related to recorded Cornish.

 The Romano-Britons

 The history behind such an establishment is unclear, but medieval Breton, Angevin and Welsh sources connect it to a figure known as Conan Meriadoc.
 Welsh literary sources assert that Conan came to Armorica on the orders of the Roman usurper Magnus Maximus, (Note: Magnus Maximus was a native of Galicia in Spain, being born on the estate of Count Theodosius.) who sent some of his British troops to Gaul to enforce his claims and settled them in Armorica.
 This account was supported by the Counts of Anjou, who claimed descent from a Roman soldier (Note: Presumably this soldier was in the employ of Gratian.) expelled from Lower Brittany by Conan on Magnus's orders.